mathesar-foundation/mathesar-wiki/docs/projects/2024/architecture-transition/rpc.md

 - You should probably understand this spec before continuing to read this wiki page.
 Read the spec if needed.
 - We'll be using version 2.0 of the spec.
 - JSON-RPC is transport agnostic, but we plan on using it exclusively over HTTP for the forseeable future.
 A time may come when we use it over other transports such as web sockets, but we'll re-evaluate any architectural concerns as needed at that point.
-- All requests will be performed using HTTP POST.

 ## Libraries

 On the backend we'll be using [django-modern-rpc](https://github.com/alorence/django-modern-rpc).

+When using this library:

+- All requests will be performed using HTTP POST.
+- All responses have an HTTP status code of 200, even error responses.

 ### Alternatives considered